feychou/nocker/README.md

 ## Prerequisites
 Make sure [Docker](https://docs.docker.com/engine/installation/) is installed on your machine.

-Also make sure [Docker Compose](https://docs.docker.com/compose/install/) is installed on your machine.
+Also, make sure [Docker Compose](https://docs.docker.com/compose/install/) is installed on your machine.

 ## Installation
 In order to bootstrap your own app, clone the repo (`git clone git@github.com:feychou/nocker.git`) and delete its `.git` folder.
 You're good to go!